zenorocha/liferay-learn/docs/commerce/2.x/en/account-management/adding-organizations-to-accounts.md

 1. Navigate to the _Control Panel_ → _Users_ → _Accounts_.
 1. Click on an account (for example _South Bay Auto Parts Distributors_).
 1. Click _Organizations_ on the left.
-1. Click the (+) button to add a new organization
+1. Click the (+) button to add a new organization.
-1. Check the boxes for all the organizations to be added.
+1. Check the boxes for all the organizations to be added (for example, _Italy - South_).
 1. Click Add.

     ![Adding Organization in the Control Panel](./adding-organizations-to-accounts/images/03.png)